 Stretching your Sternocleidomastoid muscle regularly can help prevent forward head posture so that it doesn’t become a source of pain and health problems.

-If you notice tightness start to come back, stay ahead of it with self-massage and trigger point release.
+If you notice tightness starting to come back, stay ahead of it with self-massage and trigger point release.

 Another important aspect of taking care of your neck is improving your posture and making your desk more ergonomic.